 You must always park in the direction of the traffic flow on the near side of the road.
-Often, parking spaces are diagonally aligned and ‘head-in’, which means the front of your car must be facing the pavement (sidewalk).
-If you’re used to driving small foreign cars (sub-compacts), parking an American monster, or worse, an SUV in a tight space can be decidedly tricky.
-When parking on a hill, always ‘kerb your wheels’, i.e. turn your wheels towards the street when facing uphill and towards the kerb when facing downhill.
-It’s also wise to leave the car in gear or ‘park’ and apply the hand brake.
+Often, parking spaces are diagonally aligned and 'head-in', which means the front of your car must be facing the pavement (sidewalk).
+If you’re used to driving small foreign cars (sub-compacts), parking an SUV in a tight space can be decidedly tricky.
+When parking on a hill, always 'kerb your wheels', i.e. turn your wheels towards the street when facing uphill and towards the kerb when facing downhill.
+It's also wise to leave the car in gear or 'park' and apply the hand brake.
 The following parking restrictions are in widespread use:

 - No Stopping – Means what it says: no stopping at the side of the road.

 - No Standing – You may stop only to pick up or drop off passengers or goods if you do it quickly.
 You must not leave your car in a 'no standing' area.

 - No Parking – You may stop only to pick up or drop off passengers or goods.
 If you're stopping for longer, the driver should stay in the driver's seat so that he can move the car if necessary.

 Parking on highways in rural areas is forbidden and you must pull completely off the road if you wish to stop.
 Overnight off-road parking is prohibited or restricted in many states for caravans (trailers) and recreation vehicles (RV) and you must use an official trailer or RV park.